At the initial stage, the following two areas were the particular focus:

 · Self-employment & Poverty Alleviation.

-Adult Literacy: A total of 45 centers were completed (under Phase Nos.
-1 to 9): 20 female and 25 male centres.
-Since the start of the Adult Literacy programme (in 2003), over 2,000 adult male and female participants have been trained, with the help of 75 volunteer-trainers in 70 centers in three Upazilas (Kaligonj, Aditmari and Gongachora).
+Adult Literacy: A total of 45 centres were completed (under Phase Nos.
+1 to 9): 20 centres for female participants and 25 for male participants.
+During 2003-2011, over two thousand adult male and female participants were helped to gain literacy, supported by 75 volunteer-trainers.
+The programme was implemented in three Sub-districts (Upazilas): Kaligonj, Aditmari and Gongachora.

-The Self-employment & Poverty Alleviation part of the programme is registered with the Co-operative Societies Association, the Youth Development Department (Yuba Unnayan Adidaptor) and the Department of Social Service (Shamaj Sheba Adidaptor, Reg No. Kali/Lal/ 265/08, Date-11/06/08).
-Besides the distribution of Cows (six), rickshaws and vans (three) and sewing machines (six), the project was actively involved until recently in providing micro-credit which has benefited over 200 families.
+Self-employment & Poverty Alleviation: This part of the programme is registered with the Co-operative Societies Association, the Youth Development Department (Yuba Unnayan Adidaptor) and the Department of Social Service (Shamaj Sheba Adidaptor, Reg No. Kali/Lal/ 265/08, Date-11/06/08).
+Besides the distribution of cows, rickshaws and vans and sewing machines, until recently the project was actively involved in providing micro-credit which has benefited over 200 families.
 Half of those receiving micro-credit have been female members.